jeffpar/basicdos/blog/_posts/2020-12-12-conception.md

-BPBs on BASIC-DOS diskettes have a few additional fields that relieve the boot code from making unnecessary calculations (eg, the locations of the first root directory and data sectors), and the in-memory BPBs (aka Extended BPBs) have even more.
-The use of Extended BPBs eliminates the need for other data structures, such as Drive Parameter Blocks (DPBs) found in later versions of PC DOS.
+BPBs on BASIC-DOS diskettes have a few additional fields that relieve the boot code from making unnecessary calculations (eg, the locations of the first root directory and data sectors), and when they are loaded into memory, they become Extended BPBs.

+Every drive is assigned an Extended BPB, which eliminates the need for other data structures, such as Drive Parameter Blocks (DPBs) found in later versions of PC DOS, and the FDC driver supports MEDIA CHECK and BUILD BPB operations similar to those that PC DOS eventually supported.

 BPB support means that BASIC-DOS can read any standard PC diskette, as long as the BIOS can read it.
-However, diskettes with subdirectories won't be fully usable, at least not until the day comes -- if ever -- that BASIC-DOS supports subdirectories.
+However, diskettes with subdirectories won't be fully usable, at least not until the day comes -- if ever -- that BASIC-DOS supports them.

-BASIC-DOS preallocates an Extended BPB for every drive in the system, and the FDC driver supports MEDIA CHECK and BUILD BPB operations similar to those that PC DOS eventually supported.

 ### The DOS Operating System (IBMDOS.COM)